colyseus/docs/docs/state/fossil-delta.md

 #### Avoid using `Map`, `Set`

 Avoid using `Map` and `Set` for public, synchronizeable, properties.

-Unfortunately, the JavaScript built-in types `Map` and `Set` aren't serializeable by default.
-This means MessagePack cannot encode them properly.
+Unfortunately, the JavaScript built-in types `Map` and `Set` aren't serializeable.
+That's because their internal structure is not exposed as enumerable properties:

-**See why:**

 ```typescript
 var myMap = new Map([["k1", "v1"], ["k2", "v2"]]);